Coronavirus (COVID-19) – latest information

 Suppliers to submit new consumption estimates, either at the end of the lockdown period, or at a point where the Supplier recognises that the site has resumed operation.
 This is, so the estimated consumption reflects the actual consumption at the property, as businesses start to become operational again.

-Existing EFR plans will be placed on hold, unless the Supplier or Supplier Agent responsible for the plan advises ELEXON that they would like to continue tracking against the plan.
+In March 2020, the triggers for EFR were suspended.
+Existing EFR plans were placed on hold, unless the Supplier or Supplier Agent responsible for the plan advised Elexon otherwise.

 PAB escalation for missed milestones is suspended.